 These are the steps I took to develop my version of Pokeberry Dye.
 I referred to quite a few other herbalists and fiber artists information in coming up with my own plan.
 Most notable was the recipe by Carol Leigh.
 It is available as a reprint in many publications.
 Carol Leigh seems to have found the best method of getting the purple and red color from the berries to stick to the yarn.
 In order to achieve the purple, deep red, or fuchsia you may need to leave some of the regular rules for using natural dyes behind and take a leap of faith.

 The Recipe for Pokeberry Dye Inspired by Carol Leigh’s Recipe

 Pokeberry dye is very easy to make as the berries break easily and the rich color seeps out immediately.
-Even the semi dried berries hold their color and when added to the water, re hydrate easily.
+Even the semi dried berries hold their color and when added to the water, re-hydrate easily.

-I did not remove the berries from the stems as most recipes will instruct you to do.
+I did not remove the berries from the stems as most recipes instruct you to do.
 Leaves and debris were removed and the stems were separated into individual stems and berry clusters.
 The bucket I used to gather the berries is a two gallon bucket and I almost filled it with pokeberry stems and berries.
 I know a lot of recipes call for a much larger supply and my only guess is that they are planning to dye a much bigger stash of yarn.

-Place the Stems and Berries into a large stock pot that will not be used for food preparation.
+Place the stems and berries into a large stock pot that will not be used for food preparation.
 Pokeweed and some other dye stuffs are toxic.
 It is best to keep a separate set of tools for your dyeing work, just to be safe.
 The pan you use to mordant the fiber can be from the kitchen as usually nothing toxic will go into that pan.